ericbastarache/InfoBot/README.md

 ## See it in action

 Join the Discord server at https://discord.gg/b9qhmtk

+If the Bot is not online when you show up, feel free to add Eric#5434 on Discord and shoot me a PM so I can turn the bot on.

 ## Commands List